-#VeteranOfTheDay is daily blog and VA’s way of honoring those who have taken off the uniform after serving in the U.S. armed forces.
+#VeteranOfTheDay is daily blog post and VA’s way of honoring those who have taken off the uniform after serving in the U.S. armed forces.
 VA is happy to highlight those still serving – after they leave the military.

 The posts run at 11:30 a.m. on https://www.blogs.va.gov/VAntage/.
 The posts then run on VA’s Facebook (https://www.facebook.com/VeteransAffairs), Twitter (https://twitter.com/DeptVetAffairs) and Instagram (https://www.instagram.com/deptvetaffairs/) at 12:30 p.m.

 Here’s a helpful guide to submitting someone for #VeteranOfTheDay.

 For photos, please send the following:

 - Three to five original, high-resolution and in-focus photos in .jpg format.
 At least one of these photos should be in uniform.
 Please do not send .pdf files, screen shots or photos of photos.
 We need the best photos to create a graphic worthy of honoring the Veteran.